 Renowned Salvadoran painter Fernando Llort moved to the city of La Palma in the early ’60s.
 Llort is credited with the creation of Naif art, a type of art design recognized all over the country.

 Naif art is a technique that consists of representing moments of everyday rural life, as well as typical flora and fauna into Copinol Seeds or wood.
 These types of crafts are the most recognizable from La Palma.

 Llort came to La Palma in the 1960s, at which point he worked on developing Naif Art.
 A technique that he shared with others in the city.

 These are some activities that you can do while visiting La Palma.
 They are recommendations that can help you enjoy your visit to this colorful town.

-Go shopping for local artcrafts.
-It goes without saying, you can’t visit La Palma and not buy locally made handcrafted souvenirs.
-Support the local economy by spending at a few local stores, everyone in town will appreciate it.
+Go shopping for local crafts.
+Buying some locally made crafts is a must when visiting La Palma; these items are great as souvenirs.
+Support the local economy by spending at a few local stores; everyone in town will appreciate it.

 Enjoy the ecotourism in the area.
 La Palma is surrounded by dense forest; therefore, there are plenty of ecotourist activities that you can enjoy, such as camping or hiking.